FIRST—HOW TO ENTER

 Do you have verified statistics or performance data?
 What is the verification authority?

-5. For Phase 2, you’ll send us a physical sample of your work, and/or an image mounted on a display board (such as foam-core).
-(A display board may also be produced locally, near the Jury site in San Francisco.
-If you are submitting work from afar, this is an alternative to shipping.
-There are several good reprographic companies in SF that can produce these.
-We utilize Riot Color Imaging (formerly ARC BPS), or you can do a search for another firm.
+5. For Phase 2, you’ll send us a physical sample of your work, and/or an image mounted on a board, fabric or vinyl display.
+(If you are submitting work from afar, a display may also be produced locally, near the Jury site.
+This is a good alternative to shipping.
+There are several good reprographic companies that can produce these.
+We utilize Riot Color Imaging, or you can do a search for another firm.
 You send them a digital file and credit card payment.
-They make a display board and deliver it to Spark.
-For more information contact Spark.
+They make a display and deliver it to Spark.
+For more info contact Spark.)

-The final step is to carefully package your design (or presentation board) and ship it to Spark, arriving no later than deadline.
-Insurance is a good idea.
+The final step is to carefully package your design (or display) and ship it to Spark, arriving no later than deadline.
+Designs not received by deadline will not be judged, and fees are not refundable at this stage.
 Please do not send very valuable work, prototypes or highly fragile models, because we can not be responsible for lost, damaged or missing work.
 If you do send something of great value, make sure to insure the piece for the whole time-frame.
 If you want a design returned, include a pre-paid shipping label, or give us your shipper account number when you register.
 Please indicate which shipper you are using (UPS or FED X).

-IMPORTANT NOTE: IF YOU ARE ASKING SPARK A QUESTION, ALWAYS PUT YOUR NAME, DESIGN NAME AND ORGANIZATION OR SCHOOL IN THE EMAIL.
-IF YOU HAVE AN ENTRY OR REGISTRATION PROBLEM, INCLUDE A SCREENSHOT OF THE ERROR MESSAGE, TOO.
+IMPORTANT NOTE: IF YOU ARE ASKING SPARK A QUESTION, ALWAYS PUT YOUR NAME, DESIGN NAME AND ORGANIZATION IN THE EMAIL.
+IF YOU HAVE AN ENTRY OR REGISTRATION PROBLEM, INCLUDE A SCREENSHOT OF THE ERROR MESSAGE.